Subgraph Games in the Semi-Random Graph Process and Its Generalization to Hypergraphs

-Note also that Corollary~\ref{cor:any_hypergraph} applies to a fixed hypergraph $G$.
-If the order of $G$ is a function of $n$ and increases as $n \to \infty$, then our results do \emph{not} apply.
-In the extreme but quite natural case, $G$ may have $n$ vertices, so that the player is after a spanning sub-hypergraph of $H^{(r,s)}_t$ isomorphic to $G$.
+Note also that Theorem~\ref{thm:any_hypergraph} applies to a fixed hypergraph $H$.
+If the order of $H$ is an increasing function of $n$, then our results do \emph{not} apply.
+In the extreme but quite natural case, $H$ may have $n$ vertices, so the player is after a spanning sub-hypergraph of $G^{(r,s)}_t$ isomorphic to $H$.
 For graphs, as mentioned in the introduction, we know that a.a.s.\ one may construct a copy of a graph with bounded degree in $(3\Delta/2+o(\Delta))n$ rounds~\cite{beneliezer2020fast}.
 However, these upper bounds are asymptotic in $\Delta$.
-When $\Delta$ is constant in $n$, such as in both the perfect matching and the Hamiltonian cycle setting, determining the optimal dependence on $\Delta$ of the number of rounds needed to construct $G$ remains open.
-A good starting point (apart from matchings and Hamiltonian cycles already considered in~\cite{beneliezer2019semirandom,gao2021matchings,gao2020hamilton}) might be to investigate $F$-factors, where $F$ is a fixed graph.
+When $\Delta$ is constant in $n$, such as in both the perfect matching and the Hamiltonian cycle setting, determining the optimal dependence on $\Delta$ of the number of rounds needed to construct $H$ remains open.
+A good starting point (apart from matchings and Hamiltonian cycles already considered in~\cite{gao2020hamilton,gao2022fully,frieze2022hamilton}) might be to investigate $F$-factors, that is, spanning subgraphs whose all components are isomorphic to a fixed connected graph.

-\begin{problem} Given a graph $F$, estimate the number $t$ of rounds needed to a.a.s.\ construct an $F$-factor in $H_t$ on $n$ vertices, where $n$ is divisible by $|V(F)|$. \end{problem}
+\begin{problem} Given a graph $F$, estimate the number $t$ of rounds needed to a.a.s.\ construct an $F$-factor in $G_t$ on $n$ vertices, where $n$ is divisible by $|V(F)|$. \end{problem}